ls1-sys-prog-course-archive-SoSe22/task8-container/README.md

 - PID namespaces

 It is possible to perform all operations without root when user namespaces are used.
-If you get the EPERM errno value you need to re-think the order in which you are applying your operations.
+If you get the EPERM error value you need to re-think the order in which you are applying your operations.

 # Test 1: test_basic_command.py